hooperben/yetris/README.md

 # yetris

 yellow powered tetroids - who's the best player in the world?

 ## Components

 #### `client/`

 This is the nextJS app deployed to https://yetris.vercel.app.
+This contains a tetris app, [based on this youtube tutorial.](https://www.youtube.com/watch?v=UuzcvFVH4DQ)

 #### `state-channel`

 This is an expressJS app that facilitates the off chain tetris game state, and submits the high score to the chain in the event that it is beaten.
+This is currently much more of a server than a state channel.

 #### `contracts`